 In addition to receiving a great deal of exposure and marketing for winning the competition, the winner will be awarded the prize of having their track professionally produced, mixed and mastered at The Motor Museum by Daniel Xander from Music R3volution

 Liverpool’s iconic Motor Museum studio is owned by OMD’s Andy McCluskey and it has produced music for the likes of Oasis, The Arctic Monkeys, Ben Howard and Jake Bugg.
-The winner will benefit from Daniel Xander’s production expertise, having worked with The X Factor stars such as Anthony Russell and having been a Contributor for The X Factor and Britain’s Got Talent.
+The winner will benefit from Daniel Xander’s production expertise, having produced X Factor stars such as Anthony Russell and having worked on both X Factor and Britain’s Got Talent TV shows.

 The LSK competition is part of the KIND20 initiative from global charity tuff.earth – an ongoing project that aims to promote kindness in response to Covid-19.
 The project has so far reached over 7 million people worldwide through its #KIND20 projects in communities and schools around the globe.

-The inaugural LSK competition is open for entries until July 4th 2021, with the winner announced on October 9th 2021.
+The contest is open for entries until July 31st 2021, with the winner announced on October 9th 2021.
 The ground breaking concept brings together some of Liverpool’s most famous institutions and a global charity to deliver a message of hope and kindness for the future, whilst giving musicians an exciting opportunity for exposure.